1. Electric Vehicles

 COMFORT

-Seats Ventilated front seats Heated front seats - For Europe
+Seating Capacity Ventilated front seats Heated front seats - For Europe

 No heated seats - For India and South America

-Roof Small sunroof, tilted No glass roof
+Roof Type Small sunroof, tilted No glass roof

 Parking Aids Front and rear sensors, 360 camera, reversing camera, Parking Assist 4 rear sensors, reversing camera - For Europe